 #10 You Can Do Just About Anything in Nigeria

 Nigeria is one of the largest countries in Africa.
-It’s 356,669 square miles (slightly more than twice the size of California) of wonderful wildlife, magnificent mountains, large forests and beautiful cities.
+There are 356,669 square miles (slightly more than twice the size of California) of wonderful wildlife, magnificent mountains, large forests and beautiful cities.
 You’ll find a lot there: great beaches, water parks, street markets, museums, architectural treasures, national parks and other amazing gems to marvel at in Nigeria.